What is a Cricut machine?

 I hope I’ve answered the question “What is a Cricut machine?” and you now understand well enough to make an informed decision whether you want to buy one or not.

 Now that you want one, let’s compare Cricut machines.

 The next thing that was overwhelming was trying to figure out which one would be best for my needs and fit my budget.

-The Explore Air 2 is the latest Cricut machine.
+The Explore Air 2 Cricut machine.

 The difference between this and the original Explore Air is that it cuts twice as fast.
 I haven’t used this version, but I can tell you faster cutting is a plus as far as I’m concerned but probably not completely necessary if you’re just using it for fun.
-For a craft business, you would probably want to go with the Explore Air 2.
+For a craft business, you would probably want to go with the Explore Air 2 or Maker.
 It has embedded Bluetooth so you can use it wirelessly too.